quozl/vk2rrt/POWER.md

   calculations and review by James VK2LQZ,

-    * Wire size 16mm&squared;, 6AWG, for 40A maximum charge current,
+    * Wire size 16mm&sup2;, 6AWG, for 40A maximum charge current,
+    * Fuses &gt; 40A, e.g. 50A 5AG, quantity 1,
+        * protect cable during charging,
+        * protect cable on charger fault,
     * Charge current at 520 W input with battery at 11.1 V; 40 A,
     * Battery life can be increased by temperature sensor option RTS300R47K3.81A,
     * Battery life can be increased by low voltage cutoff and reconnect; requires configuring charger for manual load control, wiring repeater to load output, or for best transmit voltage wire a relay from the load output to the repeater controller,